Modern Breast Cancer Care

 Axillary status is established by sentinel node examination

 Lymph fluid drains from the breast tumour area to the axilla (armpit).
 The first lymph nodes in the lymph vessels are called sentinel nodes.
-They are marked by injecting technetium isotope into the breast tissues one day before the operation and detected during the operation using a gamma detector.
+They are marked with isotope mapping by injecting technetium isotope into the breast tissues before the operation.
+The isotope is then detected during the operation using a gamma detector.

-The sentinel nodes are removed during the operation and sent to a pathologist for a frozen section analysis.
+The sentinel nodes are removed during the operation.
+When needed, they are sent to a pathologist for a frozen section analysis.
 If the sentinel nodes are healthy, axillary lymph node dissection is not needed.

 Postoperative patient care